PoisotLab/MetawebTransferLearning/outline.md

-# Phylogenetic inference of ecological interactions through network embedding
+# Network reconstruction using phylogenetic inference of ecological interactions through network embedding

 The extreme difficulty in empirically documenting species interactions and being able to build interaction networks poses a considerable